digipres/publications/ipres/ipres-2013/papers/on-the-assessment-of-preservability-method-and-application.md

   revelation that preservability of the system in focus on that particular case can be greatly improved.
 creators:
-- Proença, Diogo
+- Diogo Proença
-- Antunes, Gonçalo
+- Gonçalo Antunes
-- Miksa, Tomasz
+- Tomasz Miksa
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378050/download
 grand_parent: iPRES